 Drafting a Restraint of Trade Clause

-When drafting a bespoke clause, a cascading clause usually protects the purchaser to the greatest extent possible.
+When drafting a restraint of trade clause, a cascading clause usually protects the purchaser to the greatest extent possible.
 A cascading clause is one that progressively decreases (e.g. three years, two years, one year).
 If the parties do not provide different cascading options for restraint periods and distances, a court may rule that the clause has no effect because it’s too broad.
 Essentially, it acts as a fallback position should the vendor challenge the initial restraint as being unreasonable.

 Courts interpret restraint of trade clauses depending on the facts of each case and prior determinations for similar businesses at the time.